-Good Days helps patients suffering from chronic medical conditions who have limited financial means get access to the medications they need.
-Their program helps qualified patients pay their insurance co-pays so they can get immediate access to prescription medications that will give them relief from pain and suffering.
+Good Days helps patients suffering from chronic medical conditions who have limited financial means get access to the medications they need, as well as other important resources.
+Their program helps qualified patients pay their insurance co-pays, health care premiums, diagnostic testing and travel costs related to treatment.
 Visit www.mygooddays.org or call 877-968-7233 for more information.

-HealthWell Foundation provides financial assistance to eligible individuals to cover coinsurance, co-payments, health care premiums and deductibles for certain medications and therapies.
+HealthWell Foundation provides financial assistance to eligible individuals to cover coinsurance, co-payments, health care premiums, deductibles, pediatric treatment costs and travel expenses.
 Also, if a person is eligible for health insurance, but cannot afford the insurance premium, HealthWell Foundation may be able to assist with insurance premiums.
 Visit www.healthwellfoundation.org or call 800-675-8416 for more information.

 The Leukemia & Lymphoma Society’s Co-Pay Assistance Program is dedicated to funding blood cancer research, education and patient services.
-Their co-pay assistance program offers a variety of services, including an Information Resource Call Center, limited financial assistance and co-payment assistance (depends if funding is available), support groups and a patient matching program.
+Their co-pay assistance program offers a variety of services, including an Information Specialist Call Center, co-payment assistance, health care premium assistance and limited financial assistance, including non-medical expenses (subject to available funding).
 Visit www.lls.org/copay or call 877-557-2672 for more information.

 National Organization for Rare Disorders (NORD) provides assistance programs to help patients obtain life-saving or life-sustaining medication they could not otherwise afford.
-These programs provide medication, financial assistance with insurance premiums and co-pays, diagnostic testing assistance, and travel assistance for clinical trials or consultation with disease specialists.
-Visit www.rarediseases.org or call 203-744-0100 for more information.
+These programs provide medication, financial assistance with insurance premiums and co-pays, diagnostic testing assistance and travel assistance for clinical trials or consultation with disease specialists.
+They also have a Rare Caregiver Respite Program that provides assistance with respite care.
+Visit www.rarediseases.org or call 800-999-6673 for more information.

-Patient Access Network Foundation is dedicated to helping federally and commercially insured patients with their out-of-pocket expenses for prescribed medications.
+Patient Access Network Foundation is dedicated to helping federally and commercially insured patients with their out-of-pocket expenses for prescribed medications, co-pays, health care premiums and travel expenses.
 Visit www.panfoundation.org or call 866-316-7263 for more information.